 Valganciclovir increases mutations in mouse lymphoma cells.
 In the mouse micronucleus assay, valganciclovir was clastogenic.
 Valganciclovir was not mutagenic in the Ames Salmonella assay.
 Ganciclovir increased mutations in mouse lymphoma cells and DNA damage in human lymphocytes in vitro.
 In the mouse micronucleus assay, ganciclovir was clastogenic.
 Ganciclovir was not mutagenic in the Ames Salmonella assay.

 Valganciclovir is converted to ganciclovir and therefore is expected to have similar reproductive toxicity effects as ganciclovir [see WARNINGS AND PRECAUTIONS].
-Ganciclovir caused decreased mating behavior, decreased fertility, and an increased incidence of embryolethality in female mice following intravenous doses that produced an exposure approximately 1.7x the mean drug exposure in humans following the dose of 5 mg/kg, based on AUC comparisons.
+Ganciclovir caused decreased mating behavior, decreased fertility, and an increased incidence of embryolethality in female mice following intravenous doses that produced an exposure approximately 1.7x the mean drug exposure in humans following the dose of 5 mg per kg, based on AUC comparisons.
 Ganciclovir caused decreased fertility in male mice and hypospermatogenesis in mice and dogs following daily oral or intravenous administration.
 Systemic drug exposure (AUC) at the lowest dose showing toxicity in each species ranged from 0.03 to 0.1x the AUC of the recommended human intravenous dose.
 Valganciclovir caused similar effects on spermatogenesis in mice, rats, and dogs.
-It is considered likely that ganciclovir (and valganciclovir) could cause inhibition of human spermatogenesis.
+These effects were reversible at lower doses but irreversible at higher doses.
+It is considered likely that ganciclovir (and valganciclovir) could cause temporary or permanent inhibition of human spermatogenesis.

 Use In Specific Populations